WISPO-POP/PowerPlots.jl/docs/src/index.md

 powerplot(case)
 ```

 The function creates a layout for the graph and plots the system.
 The plot is interactive, and hovering over a component allows you to see the component data.
-By default, plots are displayed in a browser window but using `ElectronDisplay.jl` will display plots in its own window.
+By default, plots are displayed in a browser window but using [ElectronDisplay.jl](https://github.com/queryverse/ElectronDisplay.jl) will display plots in its own window.
 Using the VSCode extension will display plots in the plot pane.

-**NOTE:** Interactive plots are not currently supported by some [notebooks](https://www.queryverse.org/VegaLite.jl/stable/gettingstarted/installation/#Notebook-frontends-1), like Jupyter Notebook.
-If using Jupyter Notebook, you can using `ElectronDisplay.jl` to display interactive plots.
+**NOTE:** Interactive VegaLite plots are not currently supported by some [notebooks](https://www.queryverse.org/VegaLite.jl/stable/gettingstarted/installation/#Notebook-frontends-1), like Jupyter Notebook.
+If you use Jupyter Notebook, you can using [ElectronDisplay.jl](https://github.com/queryverse/ElectronDisplay.jl) to display interactive plots.

 ## Creating Visualizations